mountbatt/deepl-translate-buttons/README.md

 It also works on large classic editor posts and DeepLs AI will preserve code fragments too!

-Additionally you can create automatic ALT-Tags with AI via astica API.
-The results get translated via DeepL and attached to the uploaded images.

 ## Settings:
 You need the url to the API (free or pro) and your own API-Key: